- Trip Code:HTNEVT

 Spending an additional day in Tengboche will give you the opportunity to explore higher alps and finally we retrace Everest view Trek down to Lukla and fly back to Kathmandu.
 This trekking trail is known as Everest luxury trek, Everest Panorama view trekking and Tengboche monastery trek is suitable for all age people it means no age boundary to make this trekking, child to older people easily can make this trekking.

 Everest view trekking will not take you to the Base Camp of Everest but will provide you the opportunity to experience the lively culture of Sherpa People ( migrants of Tibet on around 15th Century) and the glimpse of the mighty Everest.
 Namche Bazaar, the gateway of the Everest Region, Thyangboche monastery and the sights of Everest (8848 m.) are the major attractions of the region.
 Therefore, get ready to experience this exquisite place for your lifetime memory.

-“Ready-Made itinerary presented in website can be operated for individuals, couples and small groups on a private tailor-made basis, starting on a date of your choice.
-Itinerary is on the basis of tea-house trekking but it can be operated as Camp Trek.
-Please contact Trekking Planner to discuss about your tour plan.”
+“Ready-Made itinerary presented in a website can be operated for individuals, couples and small groups on a private tailor-made basis, starting on a date of your choice.
+An itinerary is on the basis of tea-house trekking but it can be operated as Camp Trek.
+Please contact Trekking Planner to discuss your tour plan.”

 Day 01: Arrival in Kathmandu

 Upon arrival Himalayan Kingdom, you will be picked up and transfer to the hotel by our airport representative.
 After refreshment, you will be picked up by tourist guide for half day sightseeing tours to Kathmandu Durbar Square.
 Later on in this evening, we will take you to the cultural dinner.
 Stay overnight at the Hotel.